 In my work I try to imagine an existence beyond the corporeal.
 Through a mapping of both experienced and imagined confluences of energy I search to locate vehicles of life force.
 As a multiracial artist, identity is central to my practice.
 While investigating it through artistic style, I also seek freedom from the more limiting aspects of it.

 My painting aesthetic is influenced by several traditions.
 From those of my kin, I look to African and Eastern European textiles and patterns.
 I have also seriously studied and integrated the aesthetic of Madhubani painting, indigenous to Bihar, India under the guidance of Manisha Jha in New Delhi.
 These stylistic traditions resonate deeper with me than other Eurocentric methods, which have historically excluded women of color from their cannon of “high art”.
 I am interested in claiming these aesthetic lineages as a non-essentialized woman of color, maintaining aesthetic roots, and adapting them into a more contemporary context.

-My sculptural installations generally focus on the intelligence found in nature, and the countless teachings that it offers us when we really listen.
-Through a process that integrates found materials from nature, I examine the conflicts and parallels between humans as nature and humans as something separate (aggressors of nature).
-Forms are intentionally life size echoing the impermanence of life and the human body as carcasses.
+My sculptural installations focus on the intelligence found in nature, and the countless teachings that it offers when we really listen.
+Through a process that integrates found materials in nature, I examine the conflicts and parallels between humans as nature and humans as something separate (aggressors of nature).
+Forms are intentionally life-size echoing the impermanence of life and the human body as carcasses.